amandaguglieri/hackinglife/docs/transferring-files-techniques-linux.md

 # Install
 python3 -m pip install --user uploadserver

 # As we will use https, we will create a self-signed certificate.
-This file should be hosted in a different location from the web server folder
 openssl req -x509 -out server.pem -keyout server.pem -newkey rsa:2048 -nodes -sha256 -subj '/CN=server'

+#  The webserver should not host the certificate.
+We recommend creating a new directory to host the file for our webserver.
+mkdir https && cd https

 # Start the web server
 python3 -m uploadserver 443 --server-certificate /location/different/folder/server.pem